cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 - Contact: Through Discord.

 ## Changelog

+**3.3.6**
+- Rewrite and improve Drone Death Behaviors.
+- Improve the Drone class so that work flow on some of the properties will be clearer.
+- Changes on Vanilla Drone Behaviors are now enforced and no longer configurable as they are now necessary for Artifact of Machines to work as well as mod compatibilities.
+- Every vanilla and custom drone can now be configured each to be repurchased upon being decommissioned.

 **3.3.5**
 - Improve Custom Drone Skill Drivers so that they are smarter, and may miss when the target is fast.